Canoe Days Out

 Alternatively from Tresseck Camp Site (behind the New Harp Inn) in Hoarwithy.

 General Description - One of a sequence of trips which we did down the River Wye.
 If you wanted to, you could combine two or more sections to make a longer day out.
 There is a fairly strong current in places, nothing dramatic, but take these as one-way trips.
 Above Hereford there are a few more difficult areas.
-Fot full details, get a copy of 'Canoeist's Guide to the River Wye', £5 from the Environment Agency (or download here).
+Fot full details, get a copy of 'Canoeist's Guide to the River Wye', £14.50 from the Environment Agency.
 Keep an eye out for storms in the Welsh mountains which can raise the river level rapidly.

 Public navigation, but be considerate to fishermen - keep to side of river with green markers.